RiteshKumbhare/Evaluation_tasks_HEPSIM/README.md

 # HEPSIM Submission - Evaluator Guide
-This repo is my submission for "HEPSIM : Jet Observable Library for Monte Carlo Validation"
+This repo is my submission for "HEPSIM : **Jet Observable Library for Monte Carlo Validation**"

 This guide explains how to run and evaluate the notebook:
 - `hepsim_submission.ipynb`